yrrIsYourFather/PRC/README.md

 ## Data

-Our dataset is developed based on https://github.com/tyangLab/Sequence_learning, we appreciate this great work!
+Our dataset is developed based on https://github.com/tyangLab/Sequence_learning.
+We appreciate this great work!

 You can use it to generate datasets and specify shape sequence for analysis.